 Suppose, among the many things about your life, you have a teacher of Buddhism and are studying and learning something of Buddhism from the person and among your many qualities, you are open-minded and want to learn something about Buddhism.
 Now, there are many other aspects of your life as well: you have a family, a job, many friends and you do many things other than study and learn Buddhism: you work at your job, you train at the gym, you eat, you sleep and so on.
 Moreover, you don’t study with your Buddhism teacher every moment of your day and night.
 In addition, you also have many other qualities besides being open-minded and wanting to study Buddhism: you’re busy most of the time, you’re neat, you love swimming, you’re well-traveled and more.

 You, as a person, are imputed on every moment of your life and on all your qualities, regardless of what you are doing or what qualities you are demonstrating at any moment.
 Unlike the category “student,” which can only be known conceptually, you as a person can be known both conceptually (you can think about yourself) or nonconceptually (you can see yourself in a mirror).
-An individual person is quite a different type of knowable object form the category “persons.”
+An individual person is quite a different type of knowable object from the category “persons.”

 In any case, mentally labeling yourself with the concept or category of “student” functions somewhat like a cookie-cutter.
 Of all the facets of your life and all your qualities, the conceptual thought singles out as its basis for labeling those features and qualities in your life that fit the definition, or at least most of the defining characteristics, of the category “student.”
 More precisely, the conceptual thought mentally labels the category “student” onto yourself as its basis for labeling.
 In that case, you are imputed as a person on those defining characteristics of the category “student” found in your life and in your character.
 The referent object of the label is your superficial nature of being a student.

 Whether or not anyone activity mentally labels you as a student, your superficial nature as a student appears to be accounted for by a self-establishing nature.
-This is because, being the referent object of the label or concept “student,” your superficial nature as a student is based on certain features and qualities about you as if they constituted a separate entity, a self-established “identity” isolated from everything else about you and your life.
-In a sense, with conceptual cognition, mental labeling projects a self-established box (the category “student”) onto a self-established entity (you as a student) as if you fit in this box.
+This is because, being the referent object of the label or concept “student,” your superficial nature as a student is based on certain features and qualities about you, as if they constituted a separate entity, a self-established “identity” isolated from everything else about you and your life.
+In a sense, with conceptual cognition, mental labeling projects a self-established box (the category “student”) onto a self-established entity (you as a student), as if you fit in this box.

 Voidness negates any self-establishing nature that accounts for or establishes your superficial nature as a student.
 A person, you, with a self-establishing superficial nature as a student is the implied object of the mental labeling and is known as a “referent ‘thing’.”
 But it is totally absent because there is no such thing as a referent “thing.”
 Your superficial nature as a student, as the referent object of the label “student” only appears to be a referent “thing” corresponding to the mental label.
 It appears as though this referent “thing” – a self-established student with a self-establishing nature as a student – is backing up, supporting and accounting for your superficial nature of being a student; but nevertheless it is totally absent.
 The only thing that accounts for your superficial nature as a student is the mental label “student” – the concept of “a student” labeled on you as imputed on certain characteristic features and qualities of your life.